thibaudledent/thibaudledent.github.io/_posts/2022-01-27-sort-pom-xml.md

 published: true
 ---

 I already had an article to sort `json` files.
-This time, I'm tackling Maven `pom.xml` files!
+This time, I'm tackling maven `pom.xml` files!

 Indeed, it is sometimes interesting to compare plugins and dependencies of two projects (e.g. to see if all plugins are present in a new project, if all configuration are there...).
+Comparing the `pom.xml` of the projects is one option, and it's easier to do when the `pom`'s are sorted.

-To do this, I found a small maven plugin:
+To sort a `pom.xml`, I found a small maven plugin:

 ```bash
 mvn com.github.ekryd.sortpom:sortpom-maven-plugin:sort \